 To ensure functioning of such ecosystems, an active mechanism (pump) is necessary to transport moisture inland from the ocean at a rate dictated by the needs of ecological community.
-Such a mechanism originated on land in the course of biologi-

-- cal evolution and took the form of forest a contiguous surface cover consisting of tall plants (trees) closely interacting with all other organisms of the ecological community.
+Energy expenditures associated with active moisture pumping from ocean to land should be much higher than the hydrological power of the spontaneous physical process of river runoff.
+Thus, the active mechanism transporting moisture to the inner parts of the continents can only be based on a highly efficient consumption of the incoming flux of solar energy, which is about four orders of magnitude more powerful than the global river runoff.
+Such a mechanism originated on land in the course of biological evolution and took the form of forest - a contiguous surface cover consisting of tall plants (trees) closely interacting with all other organisms of the ecological community.
 Forests are responsible both for the initial accumulation of water on continents in the geological past and for the stable maintenance of the accumulated water stores in the subsequent periods of life existence on land.
-In this paper we analyze the geophysical - 15 and ecological principles of the biotic water pump transporting moisture to the continents from the ocean.
-It is shown that only intact contiguous cover of natural forests having extensive borders with large water bodies (sea, ocean) is able to keep land moistened up to an optimal for life level everywhere on land, no matter how far from the ocean. - The paper is structured as follows.
-In Sect.
-2 the exponential weakening of precipitation with distance from the ocean is demonstrated for non-forested territories using the data for five terrestrial transects of the International Geosphere Biosphere Program (Sect.
-2.1); it is shown that no such weakening occurs in natural forests, which points to the existence of the biotic pump of atmospheric moisture (Sect.
-2.2); how the water - cycle on land is impaired when this pump is broken due to deforestation is estimated in Sect.
-2.3.
-In Sect.
-3 the physical principles of the biotic pump functioning are investigated.
-The non-equilibrium vertical distribution of atmospheric water vapor associated with the observed vertical lapse rate of air temperature (Sect.
-3.1) produces an upward directed force, termed evaporative force, which causes the ascending motion of air masses (Sect.
-3.2), as well as the horizontal air motions from areas with low evaporation to areas with high evaporation.
-This physical principle explains the existence of deserts, monsoons and trade winds; it also underlies functioning of the biotic moisture pump in natural forests.
-Due to the high leaf area index, natural forests maintain
+In this paper we analyze the geophysical and ecological principles of the biotic water pump transporting moisture to the continents from the ocean.
+It is shown that only intact contiguous cover of natural forests having extensive borders with large water bodies (sea, ocean) is able to keep land moistened up to an optimal for life level everywhere on land, no matter how far from the ocean.

-- 5 powerful transpiration exceeding evaporation from the oceanic surface.
-The transpiration flux supports ascending fluxes of air and "sucks in" moist air from the ocean.
-In the result, forest precipitation increases up to a level when the runoff losses from optimally moistened soil are fully compensated at any distance from the ocean (Sect.
-3.3).
-Mechanisms of efficient retention of soil moisture in natural forests are considered in - Sect.
-3.4.
-In Sect.
-4 it is discussed how the continent-scale biotic pump of atmospheric moisture could be produced by natural selection acting on individual trees.
-In Sect.
-5, based on the obtained results, it is concluded that the long-term stability of a terrestrial water cycle compatible with human existence is unachievable without recovery of natural, self-sustaining forests on continent-wide areas.
+The paper is structured as follows.
+In Section 2 the exponential weakening of precipitation with distance from the ocean is demonstrated for non-forested territories using the data for five terrestrial transects of the International Geosphere Biosphere Program (Section 2.1); it is shown that no such weakening occurs in natural forests, which unambiguously points to the existence of the biotic pump of atmospheric moisture (Section 2.2); how the water cycle on land is impaired when this pump is broken due to deforestation is estimated in Section 2.3.
+In Section 3 the physical principles of the biotic pump functioning are investigated.
+The non-equilibrium vertical lapse rate of air temperature (Section 3.1) produces an upward directed force, termed evaporation force, which causes the ascending motion of air masses (Section 3.2), as well as the horizontal air motions from areas with low evaporation to areas with high evaporation.
+This important physical principle explains the existence of deserts, monsoons and trade winds; it also underlies functioning of the biotic moisture pump in natural forests.
+Due to the high leaf area index, natural forests maintain powerful transpiration, which supports ascending fluxes of air and "sucks in" moist air from the ocean.
+In the result, forest precipitation increases up to a level when the runoff losses from optimally moistened soil are fully compensated at any distance from the ocean (Section 3.3).
+Mechanisms of efficient retention of soil moisture in natural forests are considered in Section 3.4.
+In Section 4 it is discussed how the continent-scale biotic pump of atmospheric moisture could be produced by natural selection acting on individual trees.
+In Section 5, based on the obtained results it is concluded that the long-term stability of a terrestrial water cycle compatible with human existence is unachievable without recovery of natural, self-sustaining forests on continent-wide areas.

-15 2 Passive physical and active biotic mechanisms of ocean-to-land moisture transport
+2. Passive physical and active biotic mechanisms of ocean-to-land moisture transport